idaholab/virtual_test_bed/doc/content/microreactors/gcmr/GCMR_Core_Neutronics.md

 The mesh file can be generated using the --mesh-only option as such:

 !listing
-mpirun -np <number_of_cores> /path/to/blue_crab-opt -i mesh_input.i --mesh-only
+mpirun -np <number_of_cores> /path/to/griffin-opt -i mesh_input.i --mesh-only

-The Griffin code is a component of the blue_crab code package, and we can execute the simulation as follows:
+We can then execute the simulation as follows:

 !listing
-mpirun -np <number_of_cores> /path/to/blue_crab-opt -i Griffin_steady_state.i
+mpirun -np <number_of_cores> /path/to/griffin-opt -i Griffin_steady_state.i

+The Griffin code is a component of the blue_crab code package, so `griffin-opt` can be replaced with the BlueCrab executable : `blue_crab-opt`.

 ## Results

 Segmentations of the whole-core GC-MR mesh utilized in the analyses, employing DFEM-SN with CMFD and an 11-energy-group structure, are illustrated in [Fig_6].
 The simulation was conducted for 1/6 of the core with reflected boundary conditions on the cut surfaces and vacuum boundaries for the remaining surfaces.
 The resulting k-eff value for 2 polar angles and 3 azimuthal angles in the SN was determined as 1.051468, reasonably aligning with the k-eff value obtained from the Monte Carlo Serpent-2 code, which is 1.054670 ± 16 pcm.
-It was determined that even closer alignment could be achieved with higher numbers of polar and azimuthal angles.
+It was determined that an even closer alignment could be achieved with higher numbers of polar and azimuthal angles.
 [Fig_7] presents a comparison between the normalized axial power distribution computed by both Serpent-2 and Griffin for DFEM-SN (n_polar=2,n_azimuthal=3) with CMFD.

 !media media/gcmr/core/Fig_6.png
       style=display: block;margin-left:auto;margin-right:auto;width:80%;